vrtulka23/scinumtools/docs/source/units/quantities.rst

      BaseUnits(kg=1 m=2 s=-2)

 * List/array of dimension exponents.
-  Note that this type of initialization can be used only on units that consist of basic dimenssions.
+  Note that this type of initialization can be used only on units that consist of basic dimensions.
   More complex units and their derivates need to be initialized by the other two methods.

   .. code-block::